Archaeology, University of Birmingham

 I completed my MA degree in Archaeology, also at the University of Birmingham, graduating with Distinction in 2018.
 My research led me to a more niche category of Iron Age site in Britain: 'marsh-forts', which culminated in my Master's thesis on the subject of these (supervised by Prof. H. Chapman), investigating their morphology, location and function to assess how distinct they are as a type of site.
 This subject is then the focus of my continued research.

 Across my academic and professional career, I have taken part in several significant projects including the Stonehenge Landscape Project and the archaeological works for HS2.
+I also have had involvement with Time Team.

 2020 – Midlands4Cities AHRC Doctoral Studentship Award